 Binder Foot - In Conclusion

 The beauty of the binder foot is it is adjustable and flexible.
 The binder foot is a really useful gadget to bring some finishing touches to your work.
-A circular skirt, a pretty tablecloth, or exquisite quilt will all benefit from bound edges that look really professional.
+A circular skirt, a pretty tablecloth, or an exquisite quilt will all benefit from bound edges that look really professional.

 Go on, give it a try you are bound to be captivated by this really useful sewing tool.